 - Jewish Education: the pluralist nature of our teaching about Judaism establishes habits of dealing with difference and conflict.
 Each year at Key Stage 3 includes a module of study that includes the perspective of other faiths.
 Where appropriate, faiths are presented by representatives of those faiths, with opportunities for direct question and discussion.
 The GCSE specification currently includes Jewish perspectives on ethical issues and we teach Islam as the second faith according to exam specifications.
 At A level the study of Jewish belief and history is complemented by philosophical and ethical study which draws on various traditions. - World Religions: JCoSS is committed to the study of World Religions, as we are all citizens of the world.
 Studying World Religions provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self, the nature of reality, issues of right and wrong and what it means to be human.
 At JCoSS we are dedicated to developing students' knowledge and understanding of other principal religions, other religious traditions, and different world views that offer answers to challenging questions.
 Engaging in the study of World Religion enables students to flourish individually within their communities and as citizens in a diverse society and global community.
 It also enables pupils to develop respect for and sensitivity towards others, in particular those whose faiths and beliefs are different from their own.
-We are able to use these lessons to promote discernment and equip pupils to combat prejudice. - In year 7 students focus on the concept of Christianity and Justice, engaging in discussions about what Biblical figures as well as modern leaders have done to promote justice.
+We are able to use these lessons to promote discernment and equip pupils to combat prejudice. - In year 7 students focus on the concept of Christianity and Justice in the World Religions module, engaging in discussions about what Biblical figures as well as modern leaders have done to promote justice.
 They have an opportunity to develop their own ideas about how they could promote justice in their own communities and the world as a whole.
 In year 8 students are introduced to different ways of practicing Faith, issues surrounding having faith, and some of the arguments put forward by those who oppose the existence of God.
+The World Faiths unit covers Sikhism.
 In year 9, students discover the different ways religions respond to ethical issues such as abortion, euthanasia and cosmetic surgery and considering their own ideas about these topics.
 Allowing students to develop their own thoughts and reasoned ideas will enhance their awareness of those around them, ensuring that we are meeting the promise that we make in our ethos that JCoSS students will become 'well-rounded' individuals.

 - PSHCE (we call this Kvutzah, related to the Hebrew word for community): the curriculum includes education about equality and diversity, identity, rights and responsibilities, media literacy, bullying (including homophobic, biphobic, transphobic and cyber bullying), British democratic institutions and processes, the rule of law, active citizenship, social action, prejudice and discrimination.
-This is delivered across all key stages for one lesson per fortnight. - Humanities: students study the history of British democracy such as the Great Reform Act, the Chartists and the Suffragettes; all students follow a programme of study on exclusion and social inequality, and on the Geography of crime and social deviance.
-They study contrasting political ideologies such as Communism and Socialism, the geography and economy of Asia, and Hitler's anti-Semitic laws and the Holocaust. - Further examples may be seen in the appendix which maps the school's provision for Spiritual, Moral, Social and Cultural Education which includes the Prevent agenda (SMSC).
+This is delivered across all key stages for one lesson per fortnight. - Humanities: students study the Geography of crime and social deviance.
+They study contrasting political ideologies such as Communism and Socialism, the geography and economy of Asia, and Hitler's anti-Semitic laws and the Holocaust.
+We teach political ideology, democracy, dictatorship.
+Then look at Communism in Russia and Fascism in Germany.
+Students study Industrialisation and Empire in Y8 which links to the concepts above but is not directly about them - Further examples may be seen in the appendix which maps the school's provision for Spiritual, Moral, Social and Cultural Education which includes the Prevent agenda (SMSC).